Socialist Federal Republic of Yugoslavia

-The country emerged as Democratic Federal Yugoslavia on 29 November 1943, during the second session of the Anti-Fascist Council for the National Liberation of Yugoslavia midst World War II in Yugoslavia.
+The country emerged as Democratic Federal Yugoslavia on 29 November 1943, during the second session of the Anti-Fascist Council for the National Liberation of Yugoslavia amid World War II in Yugoslavia.
 Recognised by the Allies of World War II at the Tehran Conference as the legal successor state to Kingdom of Yugoslavia, it was a provisionally governed state formed to unite the Yugoslav resistance movement.
 Following the country's liberation, King Peter II was deposed, the monarchical rule was ended, and on 29 November 1945, the Federal People's Republic of Yugoslavia was proclaimed.
 Led by Josip Broz Tito, the new communist government sided with the Eastern Bloc at the beginning of the Cold War but pursued a policy of neutrality following the 1948 Tito–Stalin split; it became a founding member of the Non-Aligned Movement, and transitioned from a command economy to market-based socialism.
 The country was renamed Socialist Federal Republic of Yugoslavia in 1963.

 After Tito died on 4 May 1980, the Yugoslav economy began to collapse, which increased unemployment and inflation.
 The economic crisis led to rising ethnic nationalism and political dissidence in the late 1980s and early 1990s.
 With the fall of communism in Eastern Europe, efforts to transition into a confederation failed; the two wealthiest republics, Croatia and Slovenia, seceded and gained some international recognition in 1991.
 The federation dissolved along the borders of federated republics, hastened by the start of the Yugoslav Wars, and formally broke up on 27 April 1992.
 Two republics, Serbia and Montenegro, remained within a reconstituted state known as the Federal Republic of Yugoslavia, or FR Yugoslavia, but this state was not recognized internationally as the sole successor state to SFR Yugoslavia.
 "Former Yugoslavia" is now commonly used retrospectively.

-The FPR Yugoslavia and, later SFRY, was a founding member of the United Nations, the Non-Aligned Movement and the Organization for Security and Co-operation in Europe.
+Yugoslavia was a founding member of the United Nations, the Non-Aligned Movement and the Organization for Security and Co-operation in Europe.